Alejandro Lerroux: Second Republic

-Under the republican regime, Lerroux regained a leading political role, being appointed prime minister three times between and occupying the distinguished ministerial portfolios.
+Under the republican government, Lerroux regained a leading political role, being appointed prime minister three times between 1933 and 1935 and occupying the distinguished ministerial portfolios of War (1934) and State (1935).

 He was part of the coalition of leftists that supported the reforms of Manuel Azaña's government during the first biennium (1931–1933), during which time he served as Minister of State between 14 April 1931 and 16 December 1931.
 From 12 September to 9 October 1933, he was Prime Minister.

-After the victory of the Spanish Confederation of the Autonomous Right (CEDA) in the elections of autumn 1933, Lerroux again became prime minister, mainly because the President did not wish to appoint CEDA leader José María Gil-Robles y Quiñones.
+After the victory of the Spanish Confederation of the Autonomous Right (CEDA) in the elections of autumn 1933, Lerroux again became prime minister, mainly because the President, Niceto Alcalá-Zamora, did not wish to appoint CEDA leader José María Gil-Robles y Quiñones.
 As such, he served from 16 December 1933 to 28 April 1934 and again from 4 October 1934 to 25 September 1935.
 He also served as minister of war (1934), state (1935) and foreign affairs (1935).

-After distinguishing himself in the repression of the attempted workers' revolution of 1934, he was discredited by the Straperlo affair (a case of corruption bound to gambling legalization), which completely broke his alliance with the right and even weakened his position within the party.
+After the attempted revolution of October 1934, he fell out of favor due to the Straperlo affair (a case of corruption bound to gambling legalization), which completely broke his alliance with the right and even weakened his position within the party.
+This was followed by the Nombela scandal, where he participated actively by signing a contract paying a private company 3 million pesetas to perform a cancelled route, leading to his further discreditment.

-In the elections of 1936, Lerroux was not even elected as a deputy.
-The same year, the Spanish Civil War broke out, and he preferred to place himself out of danger in Portugal.
+In the elections of 1936, Lerroux was not elected as a deputy.
+The same year, the Spanish Civil War broke out and he fled to Portugal.
 He returned to Spain in 1947.